 You have essentially created a bridge, or pathway, that connects both wires to the desired screw terminal on the outlet or switch.

 Note: Make sure the pigtail wire is the same wire gauge as the circuit wires.
-A 15-amp circuit normally used 14-gauge wire; a 20-amp circuit uses 12-gauge wire.
+A 15-amp circuit normally uses 14-gauge wire; a 20-amp circuit uses 12-gauge wire.

-It is quite common, especially with amateur electrical work, to see a screw terminal connection or wire nut connection where there is too much (or too little) exposed copper wire showing at the wires.
-With screw terminal connections, there should be enough bare copper wire stripped to wrap entirely around the screw terminal, but not so much that excess bare copper wire extends out from the screw.
+It is quite common, especially with amateur electrical work, to see a screw terminal connection or wire nut connection where it has too much (or too little) exposed copper wire showing at the wires.
+With screw terminal connections, there should be enough bare copper wire stripped to wrap entirely around the screw terminal but not so much that excess bare copper wire extends out from the screw.
 It's a fine balance: Too little exposed copper wire allows the screw, when tightened, to rest on the insulation instead of the wire itself, while too much exposed wire can short out if it touches a metal box or other wires.
 Wires should be wrapped clockwise around the screw terminals; if they are reversed, they can be prone to loosening.

 With wire nut connections, all of the bare copper wire should be hidden under the plastic cap, with no exposed wire showing at the bottom of the wire nut.